lordcodes/turtle/README.md

 Turtle simplifies the process of running external commands and processes from your Kotlin (or Java) code.
 It comes bundled with a selection of built-in functions, such as opening MacOS applications and dealing with Git.
 Running shell commands easily is particularly useful from within Kotlin scripts, command line applications and Gradle tasks.

+Turtle is mainly aimed at MacOS, some of the shell commands may not exist or work as expected on Linux or Windows.
+It is planned in the future to alter the API surface to make this clearer when calling commands.

 &nbsp;

 <p align="center">